-- 9. Examinations for Advanced Standing.
+9. Examinations for Advanced Standing.
 Registered Undergraduate students of outstanding ability may take examinations for advanced standing during the scheduled examination periods provided that they have never been registered for or attended classes in the subject concerned.
 Notice of intention must be filed with the Registrar and must be submitted at least three weeks before the day of the first scheduled examination of the examination period.
-Endorsement by the member of the Faculty in charge is required in all subjects which involve laboratory instruction or drawing. - 10.
-Condition examination shall be held during the examination period in September for second-term subjects, in October for summer-session subjects. and in March for first-term subjects.
+Endorsement by the member of the Faculty in charge is required in all subjects which involve laboratory instruction or drawing.
+A passing grade entitles him to full credit for the subject.

+10. Condition examination shall be held during the examination period in September for second-term subjects, in October for summer-session subjects. and in March for first-term subjects.
 A student repeating a subject shall not be entitled to take the condition examination nor may he register for the subject after taking the condition examination in that term.
 A grade of E in drawing or in laboratory work shall be made up in accordance with the regulation for completing the work for grades of Incomplete.
 (See Regulation 11.)